 Helping you cope with changes to your digestive system

-For some patients, the most appropriate option for receiving nutrition may be through an IV (i.e., parenteral nutrition).
+For some patients, the appropriate option for receiving nutrition may be through an IV (i.e., parenteral nutrition).
 To receive this alternative form of nutrition therapy, a thin plastic tube called a catheter is first inserted into a large vein in your arm or chest.
-Once in place, the catheter can remain for as long as you need to receive parenteral nutrition.
+Once in place, the catheter may remain for as long as you need to receive parenteral nutrition.
 For stomach cancer patients, the catheter allows you to receive a liquid mixture of vitamins, minerals, protein, carbohydrates and fats.
-Each patient's optimal mixture may differ - and will be developed by your nutrition therapy team.
+Each patient's optimal mixture may differ, and will be developed by your nutrition therapy team.

 If you receive parenteral nutrition while undergoing stomach cancer treatment, your dietitian will work with your doctors to support you and monitor your nutrition status.
 Your care team will review your lab work daily and make modifications to the nutrition formula you receive, as needed.